-The reality, as many apartment owners will confirm, is that they frequently leak.
+The reality, as many apartment owners will confirm, is that balcony leaks are quite frequent.
 Despite the best efforts of builders armed with silicon guns and test equipment it is exceptionally difficult to stop balcony leaks.
 Neighbours below are the first ones affected, with collapsing ceilings or just constant water leaks every time it rains heavily.
 Property managers struggle to deal effectively with the problem.

-Shower leaks – who would have guessed?
-Water leaking through walls, through tiles, under shower bases, through tap and shower fittings, through or around glass screens.
+A Shower leak – who would have guessed?
+Water leaks through walls, through tiles, under shower bases, through tap and shower fittings, and through or around glass screens.
 The possibilities are limited but they are certainly persistent.
-Some features make showers much more likely to leak and when these are included in a multi-storey building the end result is that neighbour downstairs cops the water from above.
+Some features make showers much more likely to have water leaks and when these are included in a multi-storey building, the end result is that the neighbour’s downstairs deals with the water from above.

-Depending on the cause of the leak, showers can be challenging to fix.
-Showers are the ultimate test of the builders skill – any shortcomings in waterproofing, drainage, detailing etc can lead to long term leaks.
+Depending on the cause of the shower leak, it can be challenging to fix.
+Showers are the ultimate test of the builder’s skill – any shortcomings in waterproofing, drainage, detailing etc can lead to long-term water leaks.

 Balustrade Anchor Points

-Doors, door frames, sills etc are common causes of leakage.
-Timber or aluminium both have their own particular common leaks.
-Providing some weather protection to the door makes a huge difference to the end result.
-Verandahs, canopies, anything to stop rain from sheeting down the surface of the door helps – especially on the weather side of the building..
+Doors, door frames, sills etc are common causes of door leakage.
+Timber and aluminium both have their own particular common faults with door leaks.
+Providing some weather protection to the door makes a huge difference to the ending door leaks.
+Verandahs, canopies, anything to stop rain from sheeting down the surface of the door helps – especially on the weather side of the building.

-Timber windows are a frequent cause of leaks after the timber has started to rot and water gets in around sashes etc. The weather side of the building is the most exposed – so window damage on this side is the most common.
-Water damage where the sill meets the vertical timber frame is the most common leak point.
+Timber windows are a frequent cause of window leaks after the timber has started to rot and water gets in around sashes etc. The weather side of the building is the most exposed – so window damage on this side is the most common for potential window leaks.
+Water damage where the sill meets the vertical timber frame is the most common window leak point.

-Aluminium windows can leak around the outside of frames, against the surrounding cladding if they are not installed correctly.
-They are much more leak proof than timber windows and they never rot!
-Problems with subsills is frequent and difficult to fix.
+Aluminium window leaks arise around the outside of frames, against the surrounding cladding if they are not installed correctly.
+They are much more leakproof than timber windows and they never rot!
+Problems with sub sills are frequent and difficult to fix.

-These innocent looking gadgets capture the rain from the roof and run it into the downpipe.
-Seemingly harmless, they do however have a track record for causing a lot of difficult to find leaks.
-So if you have mysterious leaks inside somewhere around a rain-head there is a good chance that is the culprit.
+These innocent-looking gadgets capture the rain from the roof and run it into the downpipe.
+Rainheads may seemingly be harmless, they do however have a track record for causing a lot of difficult-to-find leaks.
+So if you have mysterious leaks somewhere around rainheads there is a good chance that is the culprit.

 Old Brick Walls

 There are a number of buildings we have looked at where a major renovation has been constructed up against an existing old brick wall – usually a common wall between two existing properties – often with loose and damaged bricks.
-The brick wall inside the building may be damp, water stained and there is a suspicion of rising damp.
-All investigations have led to no result.
-The answer is frequently that water is finding its way down from the top of the wall, or the vertical face of the wall and running out lower down the wall.
-Closing up damaged bricks, fitting capping flashings may be part of the solution.
+The brick wall inside the building may be damp, and water stained and there is a suspicion of rising dampness.

-Hopefully this short list will give you a picture of the most common building leaks – the ones that cause building owners a lot of grief.
+At Strata Management Consultants, we are hopeful this short list will give you a picture of the most common building leaks – the ones that cause building owners and owners corporations a lot of grief.